Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released on June 30th 2023, the suburb of Hillman had a median income among taxpayers of $48,600.
-The average income stood at $58,748.
-This is lower than the national average and compares to levels of $60,748 and $80,248 across Greater Perth respectively.
-Based on Wage Price Index growth of 9.62% since June 30th 2023, current estimates for Hillman would be approximately $53,275 (median) and $64,400 (average) as of September 2025.
-Census data from 2021 shows that income levels in Hillman fall between the 11th and 20th percentiles nationally for households, families, and individuals.
-In terms of income distribution, 30.5% of Hillman's population (590 individuals) earn within the $1,500 - 2,999 range, similar to the broader area where this cohort represents 32.0%.
-After accounting for housing costs, 85.5% of income remains in Hillman, which ranks at only the 22nd percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Hillman had a median income among taxpayers of $48,600 and an average income of $58,748.
+These figures are lower than the national averages of $60,748 and $80,248 respectively in Greater Perth.
+Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates for Hillman would be approximately $53,275 (median) and $64,400 (average) as of September 2025.
+Census 2021 income data shows that household, family and personal incomes in Hillman all fall between the 11th and 20th percentiles nationally.
+In Hillman, 30.5% of the population (590 individuals) have incomes within the $1,500 - $2,999 range, similar to the broader area where this cohort represents 32.0%.
+After housing costs, 85.5% of income remains in Hillman, which ranks at the 22nd percentile nationally.

 Frequently Asked Questions - Income